Balance Sheet vs. Income Statement: What’s the Difference?

 The former is the part of your revenue and expenses that derive from your everyday business operations.
 For instance, the sales numbers of the products or services you sell versus the expenses incurred when creating those items.

-The non-operating portion refers to expenses and revenues not part of your business’ regular operations.
+The non-operating portion refers to expenses and revenues not part of your business’s regular operations.
 One example is the sale of a truck that was once used for deliveries.
 That would count as a non-recurring revenue item.

 The Bottom Line